 For the 2014-2021 Financial Mechanism, some core indicators have been developed to be tracked wherever relevant.
 Core indicators measure aggregated results for specific areas of high political interest for donors.
 A core indicator can be sector-specific or cut across sectors.
-Note that not all priority sectors or programme areas are covered by a core indicator; however, all programmes will have at least one or more core indicators which apply.
-A
+Note that not all priority sectors or programme areas are covered by/have a core indicator.
+A core indicator shall always be used with its standard wording and must be applied to all programmes where it is relevant to use.

 Programmes shall use indicators from the list of core indicators whenever relevant.
-"Whenever relevant" means that, for example, if a programme supports energy efficiency measures, the corresponding core indicator "Estimated annual CO2 emission reductions" is applicable.
-The list of core indicators can be found in the Results Reporting Guide for Financial Mechanisms 2014-2021 and in the Core Indicators Guidance.
+"Whenever relevant" means that, for example, if a programme supports the production of renewable energy, the corresponding core indicator "Additional renewable energy produced" is applicable.
+The list of core indicators can be found in the Results Reporting Guide for FM 2014-2021.